Netflix is about to remove ‘most underrated film of last five years’

 Netflix is removing a large selection of titles in June 2025, including the most underrated film of the last five years.

-Each month, the streaming service takes down titles without warning, meaning things can suddenly vanish from your watchlist.
+While the streaming service releases a bursting list of titles each month, it also takes many down without warning, meaning things can suddenly vanish from your watchlist.

 Fortunately, The Independent is on hand with a compilation of every movie and TV series falling victim to the culling, including certain Original titles, which we’ve listed below.